Travel Sketching Most Asked Questions

 Q: What are the No-Nos for someone who wants to try travel sketching?

-A : Try saying ‘ maybe I can… ‘ instead of ‘I can’t, not good, cannot,…’ no to rushing, no to fear.
-No to negative self talk and too much self-criticism.
-Try this for a week, talk nicely to yourself as if you’re advising your friend and giving them encouragement.
+A : Try saying ‘ maybe I can do it… ‘ instead of ‘I can’t, not good, cannot,…’ to yourself.
+Say No to negative self talk and too much self-criticism.
+Try this for a day, talk nicely to yourself as if you’re advising your friend and giving them encouragement.
 Encourage yourself.
 See what happens.

 Q: How does travel sketching different from urban sketching? 😊

-A: Travel sketching to me is a mindset, that means I am always building a healthy relationship with myself.
+A: Travel sketching to me is a mindset, that means I am always building a curious relationship with the world around me.
 Travel on its own can be stressful and so we have to be flexible, be resilient, and allow what we cannot control to happen without it causing us too much distress, so sketching while we travel is a way to see all situations outside of our control and taking advantage of it.
-Travel sketching is taken whatever happens in our travels and making it as memorable and enjoyable as possible.
+Travel sketching is taking whatever happens in our travels and making it as memorable and enjoyable as possible.

 Q: Do you choose a limited colour palette before you travel?